| Site Type: Long Term/National Priorities List (NPL) |

 |Entire Site -- 1986 ROD ||The cleanup approach selected in the 1986 Record of Decision (ROD) for the site included: on-site treatment of contaminated soils by vacuum extraction; backfilling, regrading, and revegetating source areas after contaminated soils have been excavated; extraction and off-site treatment of contaminated groundwater at the Town of Derry's wastewater treatment works, which required on-site pre-treatment; and groundwater monitoring on- and off-site.|

 Design activities were completed in 1994 and soil cleanup began in early 1994.
 The groundwater cleanup began in late 1994, following the construction of a municipal sewer line between the site and the Town of Derry wastewater treatment plant.
 The soil cleanup was completed in late 1995.
 Pre-treatment was eliminated from the groundwater cleanup in late 1995 as contaminant levels continued to drop.
 Groundwater pumping from the former (bedrock) condominium water supply wells was suspended in 2001.
-An Explanation of Significant Differences (ESD) was finalized in 2003 which calls for groundwater monitoring to continue until drinking water standards are obtained through natural attenuation processes.
-A five year review was completed in the spring of 2004.
-A Reuse Assessment was completed in September 2004.
+An Explanation of Significant Differences (ESD) was finalized in 2003 which called for groundwater monitoring to continue until drinking water standards are obtained through natural attenuation processes.
+A five year review was completed in the spring of 2004 and a Reuse Assessment was completed in September 2004.
 The third five year review was completed in March 2009 and the fourth five year review was completed in September 2014.

 All construction at the site is complete.
 The provision of an alternate drinking water source to residential properties found to be impacted in 1983 has reduced potential for exposure to contamination at the Tinkham Garage site and protected public health while cleanup activities were being completed.
 Contaminated soil from the two leach fields and the soil pile have been removed from the condominium area and cleaned up along with soils in the garage area.

 Current Site Status

 EPA issued a comfort letter to Home Depot on October 31, 2000, and Home Depot began construction of a large retail building in December 2000 on the northeast corner of the site.
 A Staples was constructed adjacent to the Home Depot in 2003.
 During 2002, groundwater monitoring continued and EPA began preparing an Explanation of Significant Differences (ESD) to change the remedy from active pump and treatment to natural attenuation of the groundwater to achieve cleanup levels.
-The ESD was finalized in 2003.
-Construction of a 165 unit residential retirement development began on the site in January, 2004.
-A renewed Groundwater Management Zone (GMZ) permit was approved by the State of NH in November 2007 to ensure that the existing groundwater institutional controls remain in place until cleanup levels are achieved.
+This second ESD was finalized in 2003.
+Construction of the 165 unit residential retirement development began on the site in January, 2004.
+A renewed Groundwater Management Zone (GMZ) permit was approved by the State of NH in November 2007 and again in 2012 to ensure that the existing groundwater institutional controls remain in place until cleanup levels are achieved.
 In May of 2008, at the request of NHDES, a new contaminant was monitored for in groundwater.
 Results indicated that 1,4 dioxane is present throughout the site at levels greater than the NH groundwater drinking water requirement (AGQS) of 3 ug/l.
 The Third 5-Year Review for the site was completed in March 2009, and the fourth five year review was completed in September 2014.
 Groundwater monitoring conducted since 2003 has indicated that biodegradation of chlorinated VOCs is occurring within groundwater at the Site and that there has been an overall decrease in total VOCs.

 Construction of the Residential Retirement Development on the Tinkham Garage Superfund Site.